Breaking the Chains: Understanding Coercive Control

 Why It's Hard to Recognise and Leave

 Coercive control is particularly dangerous because it escalates gradually, like the proverbial frog in slowly heating water.
-Victims are conditioned over time to accept increasingly controlling behavior as normal.
+Victims are conditioned over time to accept increasingly controlling behaviour as normal.
 From the outside, these relationships often appear functional, with the abuse happening behind closed doors.

 Financial dependence makes escape practically difficult, while fear of escalation makes it emotionally terrifying.
 Many victims accurately fear that leaving will trigger increased violence or other severe consequences.